DChaushev/Age-Gender-Recognition/README.md

 ## Age recognition from face image

 As we now have prepared our data, we can proceed with the second of the defined tasks - age recognition from face image.
-I will avoid mentioning all the research and trial and error I did and I will just present the final convlutional neural network architecture I ended up with:
+I will avoid mentioning all the research and trial and error I did and I will just present the final convolutional neural network architecture I ended up with:

 ```python